squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 ```

 If the `size` is omitted, it defaults to the size of the layout.
 If the `offset`
-is omitted, it defaults to the top left corner, which is the defaut `origin`.
+is omitted, it defaults to the top left corner, which is the default `origin`.
 Saving the layout and reloading renders:

 ![Layer size]